iansedano/CodeSnips-Notes/Ubuntu/apt.md

 APT (Advanced Package Tool) is the command line tool to interact with the system.
 There are dpkg commands to manage it, but apt is more user friendly.

-`apt-get` is for installing, upgrading and cleaning `apt-chache` is good for finding new packages
+`apt-get` is for installing, upgrading and cleaning `apt-cache` is good for finding new packages

 ### apt-get